-Great investments start with great ideas, and Hort Innovation encourages all industry participants to share their thoughts and suggestions for the research initiatives they want to see.
+Great investments start with great ideas, and Hort Innovation encourages all growers and other industry participants to share their thoughts and suggestions for the research initiatives they want to see.

 Ideas can be submitted any time via Hort Innovation's simple Concept Proposal Form.
-Visit www.horticulture.com.au/ innovation-concept-pipeline.
+Visit www.horticulture.com.au/innovation-concept-pipeline.